matplotlib/matplotlib/doc/api/api_changes.rst

-The :class:`~matplotlib.legend.Legend` background patch (or 'frame') can have its `edgecolor` and `facecolor` determined by the corresponding keyword arguments to its initializer, or to any of the methods or functions that call that initializer.
+The :class:`~matplotlib.legend.Legend` background patch (or 'frame') can have its `edgecolor` and `facecolor` determined by the corresponding keyword arguments to the `Legend` initializer, or to any of the methods or functions that call that initializer.
 If left to their default values of `None`, their values will be taken from `rcParams`.
 The previously-existing `framealpha` kwarg still